inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 <br>

 `Step 5` Manually stop the worker and master <br>
-- run the following commands in the terminal in the spark folder.
+- run the following commands in the terminal in the Spark folder.
 ```cli
 ./sbin/stop-worker.sh
 ./sbin/stop-master.sh